waterswv/refactor-MERN-lab/docs/Sprint3.md

 //...
 ```

-This lets us us `npm run start-dev` from terminal to start both the React app and the API - Neato!
+This lets us use `npm run start-dev` from terminal to start both the React app and the API. - Neato!

+So from now on in this tutorial, run `npm run start-dev` from terminal to start your app and the API.

 ![cat](https://media.giphy.com/media/3oz8xQQP4ahKiyuxHy/giphy.gif)